Money & Subsidies

 • UK: $150,000-$250,000 total (3-year degree + living)

-Strategy 1: Maximise the CDA First (Free Money)
+Strategy 1: Max the CDA First (This Is Literally Free Money)

-Before you invest a single dollar elsewhere, fill your CDA to the matching cap.
-This is the highest guaranteed return you will find anywhere.
+Before putting a single dollar anywhere else, fill your CDA to the matching cap.
+There is nothing in the financial world that gives you a guaranteed 100% instant return.

-CDA balance transfers to the Post-Secondary Education Account (PSEA) at age 13, which can be used for polytechnic, ITE, and university fees.
+The CDA balance transfers to the Post-Secondary Education Account (PSEA) at age 13, which pays for poly, ITE, and university fees.

-For a long time horizon (15-18 years), investing in a low-cost index fund through a Regular Savings Plan (RSP) is one of the most effective approaches.
+For a long time horizon (15-18 years), investing monthly in a low-cost index fund through a Regular Savings Plan (RSP) is hard to beat.

 How it works:

-• Invest in a broad market index fund (e.g., STI ETF, global equity ETF)
+• Invest in a broad market index fund (STI ETF, global equity ETF)

 • Historical returns for global equities: 7-10% per annum over 20+ year periods